A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

 Cable cars leave ~every 20 minutes and it’s a smooth and scenic 3 minute ride up.

 Hours for Sugarloaf (specifically the cable cars) are from 9am-7pm, with the last cable car departing from the street at 7pm and the last cable car from Urca to Sugarloaf departing at 7:20pm.
-The viewing platforms are open past 7, however.
+You can stay at the viewing platforms and take the cable cars back down to the street well past 7pm.

 Option 2: Hiking Urca Hill (and then taking the cable car)